openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Acknowledgement Endpoint {#acknowledgement_endpoint}

 This endpoint is used by the Wallet to notify the Credential Issuer whether a Credential has been successfully received or not.
+It enables the Credential Issuer to take subsequent actions after issuance, depending on whether the Credential has been accepted and successfully stored by the Wallet, rejected by the Wallet, or errors and other unforeseen circumstances have occurred during the Wallet's processing.
 The Credential Issuer needs to return `ack_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
-Support for this endpoint is OPTIONAL.
+Support for this endpoint by the Credential Issuer is OPTIONAL.
 The wallet MUST call this endpoint if the Credential Issuer supports it and provides a `ack_id`.

-This endpoint can be used after the Credential Issuer has sent Credential Response or Batch Credential Response.
-It enables the Credential Issuer to take subsequent actions after issuance, depending on whether the Credential has been accepted and successully stored by the Wallet, rejected by the Wallet, or errors and other unforeseen circumstances have occurred during the Wallet's processing.

 The Wallet MUST present to the Acknowledgement Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).

-Credential Issuer that requires request to the Acknowledgement Endpoint MUST ensure Access Token issued by the Authorization Server is valid at the Acknowledgement Endpoint.
+Note: A Credential Issuer that requires a request to the Acknowledgement Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Acknowledgement Endpoint.

 The acknowledgement from the Wallet is idempotent.
 The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `ack_id`s.